telerik/kendo-ui-core/docs/web/grid/how-to/Layout/auto-layout-grid.md

 ## See Also

-Other articles on Kendo UI Grid:
+Other articles on Kendo UI Grid and how-to examples related to its layout:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Adjust Row Height with Virtual Scrolling]({% slug howto_adjust_row_height_withvirtual_scrolling_grid %})